 AIPCE was established in 1999 in London and has met each year since then – in Germany, Ireland, Malta, Sweden, Cyprus, Luxembourg, Bulgaria, Scotland, Germany again, Norway, the Netherlands, Russia, Belgium and Israel.

-The most recent conference, held in October 2014, took place in Vienne where this document about AIPCE was agreed.
+The most recent conference, held in October 2015, took place in Vienne where this document about AIPCE was agreed.

 This statement of aims, drawn up at the Alliance’s foundation, sets out the core beliefs of the participating organisations: